delfick/strcs/docs/strcs/features.rst

 to create (note this may be a subclass of the type used in the decorator) and any arguments from meta.

-There are also three special names that can get us the meta object, the cattrs converter being used, and the register being used:
+There are also three special names that allow getting the meta object, the cattrs converter being used, and the register being used:

 .. code-block:: python